 Coronavirus Benefits Advice

 The government announced several changes to certain benefits as a direct response to the COVID-19 outbreak.

 Some of the changes are outlined below:

 Local Housing Allowance

 Local Housing Allowance (LHA) is a rate that is used to calculate how much Universal Credit or housing benefit you receive if you rent your home.
 LHA rates increased to what is known as ‘the 30th percentile’ on 1 April 2020.
 This means that three out of every 10 properties should now be affordable to someone who needs to claim housing benefit or universal credit (housing element) – without having to top them up with their own money.
 See the new increased Covid-19 LHA rates on our website.

 From 6 April 2020 the government increased the standard allowance for Universal Credit (UC) by around £20 per week.
 This means for UC the standard element will increase from £324.84 to £411.51 per month.
-This expires September 2021.
+This expired September 2021.

 If you’re part of a working household that receives tax credits, you may be eligible for a new one-off payment of £500.
 The new payment is being introduced to provide extra support when the temporary increase in Working Tax Credit ended as planned on 5 April 2021.